 To remember how the ceasefire was signed in 1918, we will join with other nations at 11:00 am to commemorate the two minutes of silence.
 Of war and conflict.
 Just stay where you are and observe the silence for 2 minutes only.
 This will indicate your gratification and thanks to the veterans and their family members.

-Service members must pay for their lives to gain our freedom and peace and to express your deep gratitude and love.
+Service members must pay for their lives to gain our freedom and peace and to express their deep gratitude and love.
 Thank the veterans you know or take a letter on the anniversary of attending a commemorative event in your area.